 TBLCC transportation state cares about people's lifestyle and the welfare of community.
-For example, it advocates the slow speed transportation system, so that a holistic and safe pedestrian system can be built; it also advocates the connection between the stops of track transportation and activity centre in order to realize the win-win situation of convenient and fast commutes and urban activities.
+For example, it advocates the slow speed transportation system, so that a holistic and safe pedestrian system can be built.
+This walkable deign in the mixed-use neighborhood can encourage the development of social capital (Leyden, 2003); it also advocates the connection between the stops of track transportation and activity centre in order to realize the winwin situation of convenient and fast commutes and urban activities.

-2.3.5 Waste utilization state based on tall building characteristics
+2.3.5.
+Waste utilization state based on tall building characteristics